• Skip to primary navigation

 Image for a Playful Science series of fun, simple science for kids

-Make a magnifying glass, create your own code and try some more detective based science experiments.
+Make a magnifying glass, create your own code, and more detective based science experiments.

 Red Ted Art also has some great ideas for how to write secret messages!